-It’s new 13 ½ acre—centrally located complex—allows for several separate events to occur at the same time.
-Over 100 children (ages 6 wks – 12 years) enjoy weekly worship services; teens experience the joy of salvation and are given the tools for successful living through TEEN Word On Wednesdays and TNT on Saturdays; the men enjoy weekly fellowship of basketball on a regulation sized court as well as a variety of monthly activities; the women enjoy a bible study every Monday evening, Life Smart Health & Wellness program, and monthly activities of interaction.
+It’s new 14 ½ acre—centrally located complex—allows for several separate events to occur at the same time.
+Over 100 children (ages 6 weeks – 12 years) enjoy weekly worship services; teens experience the joy of salvation and are given the tools for successful living through TEEN Word On Wednesdays and TNT on Saturdays; the men enjoy weekly fellowship of basketball on a regulation-sized court as well as a variety of monthly activities; the women enjoy a bible study every second Tuesday afternoon, Life Smart Health & Wellness program, and monthly activities of interaction.
 The Worship Center holds approximately 1,500 people with an overflow capacity of 400 additional people.
-The Worship Center has plush, rose-colored carpets, cushioned pews, several TV monitors and teleprompters located in the vestibule, speakers hanging from the ceiling and a motorized podium that rises with the push of a button.
+The Worship Center has plush, rose-colored carpets, cushioned pews, several TV monitors, and teleprompters located in the vestibule, speakers hanging from the ceiling and a motorized podium that rises with the push of a button.
 The Children’s wing has ten separate rooms dividing the children by age and it includes a sanctuary.
-The Administrative building houses 25 offices and conference room.
+The Administrative building houses 25 offices and a conference room.
 The grounds include a pavilion, outdoor basketball court, and volleyball court.

-The Membership: Zion Dominion has grown from twenty members to three-thousand members—the largest membership base in the Western New York area for the COGIC.
+The Membership: Zion Dominion has grown from twenty members to over four thousand members—the largest membership base in the New York state for the COGIC.
 A second location was launched in Rochester NY in 2012...

 As of 2022 Zion Dominion is “one church in multiple locations!”